voucherifyio/voucherify-ruby-sdk/docs/CampaignsApi.md

 Create Campaign

 Method to create a batch of vouchers aggregated in one campaign.
 You can choose a variety of voucher types and define a unique pattern for generating codes.    📘 Global uniqueness  All campaign codes are unique across the whole project.
 Voucherify will not allow you to generate 2 campaigns with the same coupon code.    🚧 Code generation status  This is an asynchronous action; you cant read or modify a newly created campaign until the code generation is completed.
-See the creation_status field in the campaign object description. 🚧 Standalone Vouchers and Campaigns In version [v20241004](https://support.voucherify.io/article/23-whats-new-in-voucherify#v20241004), standalone vouchers created through the Voucherify dashboard create a campaign for that voucher.
-However, you cannot create a standalone discount or gift voucher campaign with the type: STANDALONE through the API.
-Voucherify developers work on adding that feature.
-Follow the [Voucherify Release Notes](https://support.voucherify.io/article/23-whats-new-in-voucherify#v20241004) for more details about released features.
+See the creation_status field in the [campaign object](/api-reference/campaigns/campaign-object) description.

 ### Examples